ParallelMaths/parallel/README.md

 `npm run deploy`.
 (This requires access to the linked Firebase account.)

+## Adding a new Parallelogram

+Adding a new parallelogram consists of three parts:

+* Create a new file at `/pages/<name>.md` with the parallelogram content.
+* Upload all required resources (e.g. images) to `/resources/<name>/`.
+Note that the names of the `.md` file and the resources directory have to match.
+* Update `/pages/pages.yaml` with the new parallelogram and the required timings.

 ## TODO List

-- __Fix feedback form for Safari__
+* !
+Fix CSS: solutions, image sizes + margins, asciimath
+* !
+Markdown + Scoring for input fields
+* !
+Show scores at the end, Sidebar status

+* Enable Hints
+* Submit warnings, submit loading, confetti
+* Improve mobile design
+* Updated login form based on Simon's ideas
+* Documentation

+* Teacher form
+* Edit account page
+* Feedback form (fix in Safari)
-- __Add open graph data to <head>__
+* Add open graph data to head
-- Improve mobile design
-- Alert when submitting without answering everything
-- Loading state for forms, CSS for invalid fields
+* Loading state for forms, CSS for invalid fields